phil-chp/write-ups/CTF/2024/CSCBE-Q/Forensics/Get_Rich_Fast/README.md

 #    1 IEND
 ```

-After looking into this weird occurence, we found [aCropalypse](https://www.wikiwand.com/en/ACropalypse) which was a CVE regarding Cropping/Snipping tools developped by Microsoft (Win10/11) and Google (Pixel phones), in particular, we are interested in the Windows Snipping Tool.
-This is found in the strings:
+After looking online for references to this sort of event, we found [aCropalypse](https://www.wikiwand.com/en/ACropalypse) which was a CVE regarding Cropping/Snipping tools developped by Microsoft (Win10/11) and Google (Pixel phones), in particular, we are interested in the Windows Snipping Tool.
+This is mentioned in the strings (we did not see this at first, but while exploring [tweakpng](https://entropymine.com/jason/tweakpng/) we saw a comment on the last valid IDAT chunk which mentioned the snipping tool, we can find this comment in the strings):

 ```bash
 strings get_rich_fast.png | grep "Snip"